matthewjahns/movie-showtimes-app/PLANNING.md

 ## Technology Requirements

-### APIs and Web Service Requirements
+###Web Service Requirements

-This application may utilize the Fandango API (https://developer.fandango.com/)

-API documents are available here (registration required): https://developer.fandango.com/docs
+This application now utilizes movie listings available through the Internet Movie Database (example source URL: https://www.imdb.com/showtimes/)

 ### Python Package Requirements
 The application may require the use of the following packages:

-- requests (for web requests to the Fandango API)
+- requests (for web requests)
 - tkinter (may create a GUI for user inputs)
+- beautifulsoup (for parsing html)
+- lxml (for html parsing)
 - pytest (for testing)

 The application will likely also utilize the following modules: